-Figure 1-1 SAS, DAS Adapters Configured in an FDDI Network
+Figure 1-1 SAS and DAS Adapters Configured in an FDDI Network

-Fiber-Optic SAS Adapter (DEFEA-AA)
+Fiber-Optic SAS Adapter (DEFEA-AB)

-The fiber-optic SAS adapter (Figure 1-2) consists of one card that plugs into a single bus master EISA I/O bus slot.
-A single ANSI MIC connector 1 is the interface to FDDI fiber-optic cable (from a concentrator such as the DECconcentrator 900MX).
+The fiber-optic SAS adapter (Figure 1-2) plugs into a single EISA I/O bus slot.
+A duplex SC connector 2 is the interface to FDDI fiber-optic cable (from a concentrator such as the DECconcentrator 900MX).

 The adapter contains onboard diagnostics that execute when power is applied.
-A two-color (green or red) light-emitting diode (LED) 2 on the adapter's mounting bracket indicates the operating status of the adapter and its PHY port.
-Refer to the LED Descriptions section in this chapter for information about the adapter's LED.
+The two-color (green or amber) LED 1 on the adapter's mounting bracket indicates the operating status of the adapter and its PHY port.
+(See the LED Descriptions section in this chapter.)

-Figure 1-2 Fiber-Optic SAS Adapter (DEFEA-AA)
+Figure 1-2 Fiber-Optic SAS Adapter (DEFEA-AB)